MicrosoftDocs/dynamics365smb-docs-pr.en-nz/business-central/ui-define-customer-vendor-document-layouts.md

 The **Document Layouts** page displays all layouts that are available for sales documents.

-## <a name="to-select-a-custom-report-layout-to-use-for-the-sales-document-layout"></a>To select a custom report layout to use for the sales document layout
+## To select a custom report layout to use for the sales document layout

 If you haven't already created a custom report layout for the type of document, you'll need to do that first.
 For more information, see [Create and Modify Custom Report Layouts](ui-how-create-custom-report-layout.md).